 \section{Related Work}

-\textbf{Large Language Models and Multimodal Extensions.} Large Language Models (LLMs)~\cite{llama3,qwen25} have demonstrated remarkable proficiency in language understanding, reasoning, and generation.
-Through large-scale pretraining and instruction tuning, these models have developed emergent capabilities that facilitate versatile problem-solving and human-like interaction.

-Building upon this foundation, Large Vision-Language Models (LVLMs)~\cite{qwen25vl,internvl3,gpt-4o-mini,video-xl-pro,emoverse} extend LLMs to multimodal settings by integrating visual perception with linguistic reasoning.
-Recent LVLMs typically adopt a tightly coupled architecture comprising a large language backbone, a vision encoder for perceptual representation~\cite{dosovitskiy2020image}, and explicit cross-modal alignment mechanisms to bridge heterogeneous modalities, as exemplified by Qwen2.5-VL~\cite{qwen25vl} and InternVL3~\cite{chen2024expanding}.
+\textbf{Large Language Models and Multimodal Extensions.} Large Language Models (LLMs)~\cite{llama3,qwen25} have demonstrated remarkable capabilities in language understanding, reasoning, and generation.
+Benefiting from large-scale pretraining and instruction tuning, they have become the foundation for a wide range of modern language-based intelligent systems.
+Building on this progress, Large Vision-Language Models (LVLMs)~\cite{qwen25vl,internvl3,gpt-4o-mini,video-xl-pro,emoverse} extend LLMs to multimodal settings by integrating visual perception with linguistic reasoning.
+Recent LVLMs typically adopt a tightly coupled architecture that combines a large language backbone, a vision encoder for perceptual representation~\cite{dosovitskiy2020image}, and explicit cross-modal alignment modules to connect heterogeneous modalities.

 \textbf{Multi-agent Debate.} Multi-Agent Debate (MAD) is a reasoning framework where multiple agents iteratively exchange feedback and refine their answers through discussion.
 This paradigm has been applied to a variety of tasks and has shown potential for a wide range of tasks such as improving reasoning quality and factual accuracy~\cite{bo2024reflective, debate1, chanchateval, tang2024medagents, wuautogen, chenagentverse}.
 To further enhance MAD performance, some studies have incorporated debate-theory-inspired improvements~\cite{xiong2023examining}, while others proposed mechanisms such as Peer Rank and Peer Discussion to select suitable agent pairs for interaction~\cite{liprd}.
 Considerable work has also focused on optimizing communication structures and protocols to boost the efficiency and effectiveness of debates~\cite{chanchateval,liu2024groupdebate,liu2024dynamic,li2024improving,phamlet,zhang2024cut}.
 In addition, ensuring diversity among agents has been highlighted as a key factor, whether by employing heterogeneous architectures~\cite{chen2024reconcile}, assigning distinct personas to each agent~\cite{liu2024dynamic,debate2,wang2024unleashing}, or controlling the diversity of generated text~\cite{liu2025breaking, chu2024exploring}.
 Finally, learning-based approaches have been explored to adaptively optimize MAD dynamics and improve overall debate outcomes~\cite{liu2024dynamic, estornellacc,chen2024optima}.